-Intuitionistic axioms of QHC hold under the $\neg\neg$-interpretation since it does nothing to intuitionistic connectives and atomic problems.
-Classical axioms of QHC hold under the $\neg\neg$-interpretation since the restriction of the $\neg\neg$-interpretation to QC is known to be an interpretation (see \cite{M0}*{\S\ref{int:negneg}}), and any formula $p$ of QHC representing a proposition is the result of substitution of propositions of the form $\wn\alpha$ for atomic propositions of a formula $q$ of QH, and $p_{\neg\neg}$ is equivalent to the result of substitution of the corresponding formulas $\neg\neg p_{\neg\neg}$ for the respective atomic subformulas of $q_{\neg\neg}$.
+Intuitionistic laws and inference rules of QHC hold under the $\neg\neg$-interpretation since it does nothing to intuitionistic connectives and quantifiers and to atomic i-formulas.
+Classical laws and inference rules of QHC hold under the $\neg\neg$-interpretation since the restriction of the $\neg\neg$-interpretation to QC is known to be an interpretation (see \cite{M0}*{\S\ref{int:negneg}}).

+Finally, let us note that by an inductive argument based on \cite{M0}*{\ref{int:Goedel-Gentzen}}, $\turnstile F_{\neg\neg}\tofrom\neg\neg F_{\neg\neg}$ for every c-formula $F$.
+It follows that the second-order meta-specialization of the classical type holds under the $\neg\neg$-interpretation.
+The other meta-rules hold under the $\neg\neg$-interpretation for trivial reasons.

 We have proved